The Immune Response Corporation: Cancer Immunotherapy

 After incubation and pre-clinical validation by IRC, the dendritic cell product was licensed to a startup in exchange for founders stock, $500,000 in cash and royalties.
 Recognizing the potential for antigen-presenting dendritic cells, that startup changed its name to Dendreon.
 Its major investor was Paul Allen (Vulcan Ventures owned 22% of the company by the time it went public).
 Allen had been diagnosed with non-Hodgkin's disease, often a precursor to B-cell lymphoma, the subject of the IRC/Urbain invention.
-The cell-based immune therapy, based that invention, Sipuleucel-T, more commonly known as Provenge, became the first FDA-approved immunotherapeutic cancer vaccine.
+The cell-based immune therapy, based on that invention, Sipuleucel-T, more commonly known as Provenge, became the first FDA-approved immunotherapeutic cancer vaccine.

-Scientific American and CNN were among the first to identify this landmark vaccine as a milestone.

-Sipuleucel-T, initially approved for treating patients with metastatic prostate cancer that has not responded to hormone therapy, was then recommended in 2015 by the National Comprehensive Cancer Network as a first-line treatment for patients with metastatic Castration Resistant Prostate Cancer.
+Sipuleucel-T, initially approved for treating patients with metastatic prostate cancer who have not responded to hormone therapy, was then recommended in 2015 by the National Comprehensive Cancer Network as a first-line treatment for patients with metastatic Castration Resistant Prostate Cancer.
 According to its manufacturer, the Sanpower Group, more than 40,000 men had been prescribed Sipuleucel-T as of 2017.